 Business News Daily wrote, “Having a career coach is like having a brand awareness team.”
 This assessment is correct as career coaches are trained to hone in on skills that enable them to cultivate professional strengths in their clients.

 Career mentors understand the importance of a person’s brand and how it is reinforced by their actions.
 Coaches guide professionals to enhance their brand through their behaviors, resume development, and professional development activities.

-When to Hire a Career Coach
+When to Hire an Online Career Coach

-If you’ve been out of the job market for a while and have not been interviewed in a while, it’s the perfect time to hire a career coach.
-These specialists can provide extensive training and executive career coaching, or simply provide feedback when it’s most needed, like just before your next interview.
+If you’ve been out of the job market for a while and have not been interviewed in a while, it’s the perfect time to hire a virtual career coach.
+These specialists can provide extensive training and online executive career coaching, or simply provide feedback when it’s most needed, like just before your next interview.
 You can benefit from help if: